-- MS-01: Junkyards and Scrap Metal Yards shall have an eight (8) foot opaque fence enclosing the junkyard and/or scrap metal yard area. - MS-02: For farm animals located on any parcel in the RR District or on any parcel 80,000 square feet (1.837 acres) and less in the AG District, a maximum of 1.25 animal units is permitted per acre of parcel area (prorated), as determined from the following chart.
+MS-01: Junkyards and Scrap Metal Yards shall have an eight (8) foot opaque fence enclosing the junkyard and/or scrap metal yard area.

+MS-02: For farm animals located on any parcel in the RR District or on any parcel 80,000 square feet (1.837 acres) and less in the AG District, a maximum of 1.25 animal units is permitted per minimum parcel size of one (1) acre of parcel area (prorated) is required per animal unit, as determined from the following chart.
 For parcels larger than 80,000 square feet in the AG District, no acreage standard for farm animals applies.
 A confined feeding operation must maintain not more than the number of animal units as prescribed for each use listed in the AG or AGP Districts as determined from the following chart.
 The number of animal units is cumulative over all applicable species at a location.
 The Zoning Administrator shall determine the required minimum acreage for farm animals listed and for any animals not listed, inclusive of any permitted non-farm animals.

 Animal Type Units

-Calves (150-750 lbs.) .5
+Calves (150-750 lbs.)
+5

-Feeder cattle (750-1,200 lbs.) .75
+Feeder cattle (750-1,200 lbs.)

-Cows 1.0
+Cows

-Nursery pigs (up to 15 lbs.) .1
+Nursery pigs (up to 15 lbs.)
+1

-Nursery pigs (15-50 lbs.) .2
+Nursery pigs (15-50 lbs.)

-Grower/feeder pigs (50-100 lbs.) .3
+Grower/feeder pigs (50-100 lbs.)

-Finishing hogs (100 lbmarket wt.) .4
+Finishing hogs (100 lbmarket wt.)
+4

-Sows .5
+Sows 5

-Boars .5
+Boars 5

 Turkeys and Geese .10

 Chickens .05

 Ducks .05

-Sheep and Goats .3
+Sheep and Goats 3

 Horses 1.0